-Liability-only insurance is only a good idea if you are driving an older vehicle that you would replace, not repair, if you were involved in an accident.
+Liability-only insurance is only a good idea if you are driving a low-value vehicle that’s not worth the cost of full coverage insurance or one that you could afford to repair or replace yourself.
 In most cases, you must own the vehicle outright.
 If you have a loan or lease on your vehicle, your lender will require you to carry full coverage to protect their investment in your vehicle.

-Full coverage costs more, but if your car is damaged or destroyed by a covered peril, it will be repaired or replaced; liability only provides zero coverage for your own vehicle.
+Full coverage costs more, but if your car is damaged or destroyed, regardless of fault, it will be repaired or replaced; liability only provides zero coverage for your own vehicle.

-According to our analysis, a full coverage policy will cost roughly 102% more than a 50/100/50 liability-only policy and 140% more than a state minimum liability-only policy.
-This breaks down to $695 a year more than the state minimum policy and $601 more than the more robust liability-only policy.
+A full coverage policy will cost roughly 62% more than a 50/100/50 liability-only policy and 70% more than a state minimum liability-only policy.
+This breaks down to $1,124 a year more than the state minimum policy and $1,004 more than the more robust liability-only policy.

-While this may seem a bit pricey at first glance, it translates into $50 more monthly, which will seem well worth it if your car is severely damaged or destroyed by a covered peril.
+While this may seem a bit pricey at first glance, it translates into $84 more monthly, which will be well worth it if your car is severely damaged or destroyed.

 If you are carrying liability only, you will be on the hook for all costs to repair or replace your vehicle if it is damaged or destroyed in an accident or by a weather incident.
 In most cases, you should not carry liability-only coverage unless your vehicle is nearing the end of its life or you can easily afford to repair or replace it.

-How can I find the cheapest full coverage insurance online?
+How can I save on my full coverage auto insurance policy?

 Here are a few tips to help keep your full coverage car insurance affordable:

-- Clean driving record: Keeping your driving record (and everyone on the policy) clean will help lower your rates.
+- Keep a clean driving record: Keeping your driving record (and everyone on the policy) clean will help lower your rates.
 Tickets and accidents will result in a significant premium increase.

-- Safe car: Insurers love advanced safety features that help the driver avoid accidents that result in a claim.
+- Drive a safe car: Insurers love advanced safety features that help the driver avoid accidents that result in a claim.
 You usually pay less for coverage if you have a vehicle with safety features.